 Our intellectual property portfolio may have something of value for your enterprise.
-One avenue to learn about published and patent-pending technologies is to access Syracuse University technology listings online at iBridge.
+One avenue to learn about published and patent-pending technologies is to access Syracuse University technology listings online at Flintbox or iBridge.
 Because our patent-pending technologies are not made public by the U.S. Patent and Trademark Office until 18 months into the patenting process (and sometimes later), to learn about some of the newest patent-pending technologies, contact the Office of Technology Transfer and describe your technology categories of interest as well as your current business model.
 In order to share meaningful information about the technology, Syracuse University may require a signed Non-Disclosure Agreement (NDA).

 Movement Monitoring System

 The Office of Technology Transfer worked with Drs.
 Velipasalar, Almagambetov and Casares from the Syracuse University, Electrical Engineering & Computer Science Department to patent a Movement Monitoring System, which was issued on February 14, 2017.
 More information about the invention can be found in a recent article highlighted on the Syracuse University Engineering & Computer Science website, as well as through iBridge.
 The full patent titled “Automatic Detection by a Wearable Camera” can be found on Google Patents.